ankit1222000/Face-Recognition-QR-Code-Based-Attendence-Security-System/README.md

-## Please Do Also Chekout my Sub Project for Parents a website basically Dynamic and Responsive School Based ERP System or a Parent's Portal created for the Parent Module of my Project Staysafe Security System,using login credentials parent's are able to access their ward's Attendence, Fees, Result Details,Profile as well as consists of E-Learning and Video Library feature for students to study at home itself etc.
+## Please Do Also Checkout my Sub Project for Parents a website basically Dynamic and Responsive School Based ERP System or a Parent's Portal created for the Parent Module of my Project Staysafe Security System,using login credentials parent's are able to access their ward's Attendence, Fees, Result Details,Profile as well as consists of E-Learning and Video Library feature for students to study at home itself etc.
 ### on https://github.com/ankit1222000/Parent-Portal-Website